unoplatform/uno.extensions/doc/GettingStarted.md

 The generated solution will contain:

-* *MyProjectName* - for application logic, and other constructs like view models and services, as well as the pages, controls and other views that make up the UI of the application
+* *MyProjectName* - for application logic, and other constructs like view models and services, as well as the pages, controls and other views that make up the UI of the application.
 * *MyProjectName/Platforms* - platform-specific folders for each supported platform.

     ![The structure of the generated solution](./Learn/images/ProjectStructure-min.png)